Vector Network Analyzer Automation

 Segmented frequency sweeps | Power sweeps | 16 channels with up to 16 traces each | Limit tests | Linear/logarithmic sweeps | Multiple trace formats | Marker math

-Note: CMT instruments are grouped into four software families: “R” for 1-port Reflectometers; “TR” for 2-port 1-path VNAs, “S2” for 2-port reversing VNAs, and “S4” for 4-port VNAs.
+Note: CMT instruments are grouped into four vector network analyzer software families: “R” for 1-Port Reflectometers; “TR” for 2-port 1-path VNAs, “S2” for 2-port reversing VNAs, and “S4” for 4-port VNAs.

 We maintain examples for all the most popular automation programming languages, including MATLAB, Python, C++, and Visual Basic (Excel).
 Programming Examples are included with each VNA’s software installer.